Stara Zagora: Antiquity

 Under the Roman Empire, the city was renamed Ulpia Augusta Traiana in honour of emperor Trajan.

-The city grew to its largest extent under Marcus Aurelius (161-180) and became the second most important city in the Roman province of Thrace after Philippopolis (Trimontium).
+The city grew to its largest extent under Marcus Aurelius (161-180) and became the most important city in the Roman province of Thrace.
 Its status and importance is evidenced by the visits of several emperors including Septimius Severus (193-211), Caracalla (211-217), and Diocletian (294-305).
-The city became the second largest economic, administrative and cultural centre in the province.
+The city became the largest economic, administrative and cultural centre in the province.
 The famous Roman historian Ammianus Marcellinus wrote: "The great cities of Philippopolis and Augusta Traiana, which in antiquity were called Eumolpiada and Beroea, adorn the province of Thrace".
 The city has an independent municipal government, a city council and a people's assembly and enjoys a special status.
 By special order, it was in this city that the veterans of the wars fought by the Roman Empire settled.
 During the reign of Emperor Marcus Aurelius (161-180), straight streets, dozens of residential and public buildings, city walls enclosing an area of about 50 hectares and reinforced with about 40 towers, of which 11 have been excavated, water supply, sewerage, theatre building, temples, markets, odeon, thermae, forum were built in the city.
 A theatron with marble seats was also built, from which the spectacular gladiatorial battles, processions, celebrations, or assemblies where the important affairs of the city were decided, were observed.
 A gymnasium existed in the city, and sporting events were held in the stadium.
 The arts and musics developed in the city, as evidenced by the examples of bronze and stone sculpture, jewellery, pottery, glass objects, statues and inscriptions for Orpheus that have been found.